ethereum/consensus-specs/specs/merge/beacon-chain.md

 1. Use `MERGE_FORK_VERSION` as the current fork version.
 2. Utilize the Merge `BeaconBlockBody` when constructing the initial `latest_block_header`.
 3. Initialize `latest_execution_payload_header`.
-  If `execution_payload_header == ExecutionPayloadHeader()`, then the Merge has not yet occurred.
+  If `execution_payload_header == ExecutionPayloadHeader()`, then the transition has not yet occurred.
-  Else, the Merge starts from genesis and the transition is incomplete.
+  Else, the Merge starts from genesis and the transition is complete.

 ```python
 def initialize_beacon_state_from_eth1(eth1_block_hash: Bytes32,